What you'll do

 - Take on any other responsibilities related to payroll and compensation (special projects, training, etc.)

-- Degree in administration, accounting, or a related field (recognized DEC or Bachelor's)
+- Hold a degree in Administration, Accounting, or a related field (recognized DEC or Bachelor’s)

-- Payroll certification such as Payroll Compliance Practitioner (PCP) or Certified Payroll Manager (CPM) is a strong asset
+- Possess a payroll certification such as Payroll Compliance Practitioner (PCP) or Certified Payroll Manager (CPM), considered a strong asset

-- Minimum of 5 years’ experience in a payroll management role, including team supervision
+- Have a minimum of 5 years of experience in a payroll management role, including team supervision

-- Strong knowledge of tax regulations related to payroll (e.g., taxable benefits) and general labor standards
+- Demonstrate strong knowledge of payroll‑related tax regulations (e.g., taxable benefits) and general labor standards

-- Good understanding of payroll-related accounting (journal entries, account reconciliation) is an asset
+- Show a good understanding of payroll‑related accounting (journal entries, account reconciliation), considered an asset

-- Proficiency in payroll systems and specialized software (knowledge of SAP and Dayforce is a strong asset); highly skilled in Excel
+- Be proficient with payroll systems and specialized software (knowledge of SAP and Dayforce is a strong asset), and highly skilled in Excel

-- Familiarity with Kronos for time management is an asset
+- Be familiar with Kronos for time management (an asset)

-- Excellent ability to manage stress, priorities, and tight deadlines
+- Demonstrate excellent ability to manage stress, priorities, and tight deadlines

-- Bilingualism (French and English) required, both spoken and written
+- Be bilingual in French and English, both spoken and written

-- Inspiring leadership, strong ethics, discretion, autonomy, and a high regard for teamwork
+- Show inspiring leadership, strong ethics, discretion, autonomy, and a strong sense of teamwork

-- Strong communication skills, cross-functional collaboration, and complex problem-solving abilities
+- Demonstrate strong communication skills, cross‑functional collaboration, and the ability to solve complex problems

 - Lead, mentor, engage, and develop a team of payroll professionals (approximately 5 people)